trustwallet/developer/wallet-core/faq.md

 For instance, you can use [`eth_sendRawTransaction`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_sendrawtransaction) to send a signed raw transaction to Ethereum or EVM compatible chain.

-### Bitcoin signing error :Invalid transaction.
+### Bitcoin signing error: Invalid transaction.
 Error: bad-txns-inputs-missingorspent

 A: Usually this error means the node can't find the unspent transaction (UTXO) you are trying to spend, you can check if the transaction hash is correct, Bitcoin implementation in Wallet Core expects the transaction id is network byte order (big endian), you can try to reverse the bytes of the transaction hash.